-HDMI cable speed is measured in gigabits per second (Gbps), but don’t worry, you don’t need to memorize a bunch of numbers.
-To keep things simple, HDMI.org — the group that maintains the specifications for both HDMI device and HDMI cables, sorts HDMI cable speed into four main categories:
+HDMI cable speed is measured in gigabits per second (Gbps); don't worry, you don't need to memorize a bunch of numbers.
+To keep things simple, HDMI.org — the group that maintains the specifications for both HDMI devices and HDMI cables — sorts HDMI cable speed into four main categories:

 High Speed HDMI

-This is A/V world’s workhorse.
-High Speed HDMI cables can manage any device or content all the way up to 4K video at 30Hz.
-3D video, deep color, and of course, 1080p HD are all supported.
-Static HDR (like HDR10) will work too, however, we don’t recommend this kind of cable if you want to experience Dolby Vision HDR.
+This is the A/V world's workhorse.
+High Speed HDMI cables can manage any device or content all the way up to video with 4K resolution at 30Hz.
+3D video, deep color, and, of course, 1080p HD are all supported.
+Static HDR (like HDR10) will work, too, although we don't recommend this kind of cable if you want to experience Dolby Vision HDR.
 As a dynamic version of HDR, it uses a lot more data and thus benefits from a faster cable.

 Premium High Speed HDMI

 As long as you're sticking to the world of 4K UHD, and you don't anticipate wanting to use bleeding-edge features like 8K or eARC, a Premium High Speed HDMI cable is going to last you for a very long time.
 It's guaranteed to offer 18Gbps, which is what HDMI 2.0b devices need to perform at their best.
 This premium HDMI cable can support 4K resolution up to 60Hz, all flavors of HDR, including Dolby Vision and HDR10+, and audio return channel (ARC) so that you can simplify your cabling to your TV with just a single connection.